*Updated October 2022

 Despite the increased use of renewable energy, it is still unable to keep up with the growing demand for electricity.
 In 2020, 34% of global energy came from coal and 25% came from gas, according to the International Energy Agency (IEA).
 In comparison, renewable sources and nuclear plants accounted for 37% of energy that same year.

 Clearly, fossil fuels are still relied upon for generating the majority of energy, though they are a dominant contributor to climate change.
-For instance, in 2018 fossil fuels, in conjunction with industry , were responsible for 89% of CO2 emissions.
+In 2018, for instance, fossil fuels and the fossil fuels industry were responsible for 89% of CO2 emissions.

 The high carbon footprint of fossil fuels has signaled to the international community that we need to urgently wean off of traditional energy sources and transition from fossil fuels to renewable energy.
 The Paris Agreement is one of many efforts that push for the use of clean energy fuels to satisfy demand without further aggravating climate change and environmental decimation.

-But even today, many versatile green fuels show great promise.
-Let’s first quickly take a look at some hybrid solutions that we can use to transition from fossil fuels to renewable energy before we go over the sustainable technology that’s either already available or almost ready to be used today.
+Even today, many versatile green fuels show great promise.
+Let’s first quickly take a look at some hybrid solutions that we can use to move from fossil fuels to renewable energy before we go over the sustainable technology that’s either already available or almost ready to be used today.

 The situation today